IIIF/guides/guides/navplace.md

             Initialize the Leaflet Map.
 The map will need to know the GeoJSON from navPlace to draw it.
 For example purposes, this function assumes you are passing in the resolved manifest object as a parameter.
           */
           function initializeLeafletMap(manifestObject){
-            let startingCoords = [12,12]
+            //[12,12] is in central Africa and functions as a good focal point when Leaflet initializes zoomed out. let startingCoords = [12,12]
             let mymap = L.map('leafletInstanceContainer')
             let leafletOptions =